Dual Diagnosis Treatment in Arlington County, VA

 Virginia Hospital Center

-Virginia Hospital Center is a dual diagnosis treatment center in Arlington County, VA that provides treatment for mental health and substance abuse disorders that include generalized anxiety disorder as well as schizoid personality disorder.
+Virginia Hospital Center is a dual-diagnosis treatment center in Arlington County, VA that provides treatment for mental health and substance abuse disorders that include depression as well as schizophrenia.

 Address: 1701 North George Mason Drive, Arlington, VA 22205 in Arlington County